Declaration of Independent Contractor Status (VAR)

 Four types of VAR

 There were four types of VAR.
 Only the VAR-wuo and the VAR-dga guaranteed your clients that they were not liable for payroll taxes and contributions.
-The administration decided which type of VAR you got , depending on how much (expected) profit you make, your clients, your business risk, how much time you put in your business and how you present your business.
+The administration decided which type of VAR you got, depending on how much (expected) profit you make, your clients, your business risk, how much time you put in your business and how you present your business.
 The four types of VAR were:

-- Declaration of Independent Contractor Status - Income from employment (VAR-loon) you got when you are a payroll employee, because for instance you have to follow orders and get paid during holidays and illness.
+- Declaration of Independent Contractor Status - Income from employment (VAR-loon) you got when you were a payroll employee, because for instance you have to follow orders and get paid during holidays and illness.
 This VAR was useless.

 VAR-wuo: Indemnification and verification

-After completing the income tax return, the Tax Department would assess the actual situation.
+After completing the income tax return, the Tax Administration would assess the actual situation.
 It could be that your income was taxed as a result of other activities, rather than as income from business.
 Then you paid more tax because you had fewer tax advantages.
 You probably wouldn't get a new VAR-wuo but your clients were not liable to pay income tax and social contributions.

 The client had to keep a copy of your valid var and your proof of identity.
 Both parties must be in good faith, if it turned out afterwards you could reasonably have known that you were a payroll employee, then the indemnity did not apply.